 Brad Keselowski finished fourth, losing only 35 points to Edwards in the Nationwide title chase (his lead now stands at 237 heading into Loudon).
 The highest-ranked Nationwide regular, Justin Allgaier, suffered a broken track bar only two laps into the race and fell to over 400 markers out of the lead.

-Speaking of road course ringers, JR Motorsports reaped the rewards of putting two such drivers in their cars.
-Ron Fellows ran in relative obscurity for much of the day, but when the bank window opened, he was right in the mix.
+Speaking of road-course ringers, JR Motorsports reaped the rewards of putting two such drivers in their cars.
+Fellows ran in relative obscurity for much of the day, but when the bank window opened, he was right in the mix.
 Fellows delivered a runner-up finish that was the best of the season for the No. 88 car, as well as Fellows’ best run since winning the rain-soaked Montreal event back in 2008.
-Right behind the No. 88 team was the No. 7, where J.R.
-Fitzpatrick, running his first NASCAR national touring race since the Truck Series race at Talladega last fall, delivered a career best seventh-place run as well.
-Saturday marked the first time in 2010 that JR Motorsports placed both of its cars in the top 10.
+Right behind the No. 88 team was the No. 7, where Fitzpatrick, running his first NASCAR national touring race since the Truck Series race at Talladega last fall, delivered a career best seventh-place run as well.
+Saturday marked the first time in 2010 that JRM placed both of its cars in the top 10.

-Jacques Villeneuve had perhaps the one car in the field most capable of keeping up with Carl Edwards’ No. 60 machine, and was easily the most aggressive driver in the field.
+Villeneuve had perhaps the one car in the field most capable of keeping up with Edwards’s No. 60 machine, and was easily the most aggressive driver in the field.
 Passing in places that it shouldn’t have been possible and making three-wide moves fitting for a high-banked oval, Villeneuve was racing for the win and he came awful close.
-Unfortunately, he lost a top-5 finish thanks to mechanical woes that surfaced during the final few laps of the race.
+Unfortunately, he lost a top-five finish thanks to mechanical woes that surfaced during the final few laps of the race.
 25th place doesn’t come close to reflecting how well the No. 32 team ran.

 The Final Word